stlab/better-code/better-code/src/chapter-2-contracts.md

 - Therefore, in the last line, `names` still has an element at index `3`.

 That's just an informal proof, and we use that kind of reasoning every time we write a line of code.
-So regular programming is on the same continuum as formally proving correctness.
+So, regular programming is on the same continuum as formally proving correctness.
 We're going to explore the power that's available by moving toward the formal end of that spectrum to see how it enables Better Code.